How to get a Literary Agent: It Took Me Six Years

 That was during the heyday of Debbie Ford, Wayne Dyer, and Deepak Chopra.
 I researched on the Internet, which at that time many of you will remember was not the way it is now.
 The common denominator who I found behind the scenes amongst these top spiritual authors was Arielle Ford.
 She was their publicist.
 Of course, now we know Arielle Ford as a talented, bestselling author.
 And, we remember her sister Debbie Ford as a charismatic leader and one of the top self-improvement authors of that time.
 Ford’s books are still favorites of mine and classics in the genre.

 All of these authors had something called a platform.
 This was a new concept to me.
 I had been a medicine woman practicing up on a hill in a rural New England town for quite a few years at that point.
-I was very busy doing my multidimensional healing work which has evolved into what I now call medical intuitive work.
-I never advertised.
+At this time I was very busy doing my multidimensional healing work which has evolved into what I now call medical intuitive work.
+I never even advertised.
 It was all word-of-mouth.
 Occasionally, I wrote articles for a local magazine but that was the extent of my platform.

 So, the first thing I learned was to get a book published you needed a platform.
 And now 13 years later, that is still the number one asset you must have to get a traditional publishing deal, especially in nonfiction.